Get insider access

 If you prefer the portability and generally lower price offered by a smaller sensor, consider the Fujifilm X-T5.
 At 40.2 megapixels, its sensor has the highest resolution of any APS-C sensor on the market, giving you stunningly detailed images and lots of leeway to crop in your photos if needed.
 With its portable design, dedicated exposure dials, and three-way tilting screen, the X-T5's photography-first design is also great for street or travel photos.

 Though it's aimed primarily at photographers, the camera has some surprisingly impressive video specs, with internal 10-bit capture, Log recording, and 4k video at up to 60 fps without a crop.
 The Fujifilm X-H2 uses the exact same sensor as the X-T5 and is tailored even more towards pros and hybrid shooters, with a CFexpress card slot and 8k video capture.
 The Fujifilm X-H2S, meanwhile, uses a lower-resolution stacked sensor, which reduces rolling shutter distortion and makes it a better fit for fast subjects and action.
-Still, both of these models are bulkier and pricier, so we recommend the X-T5 for most people.
+Still, both X-H2 models are bulkier and pricier, so we recommend the X-T5 for most people.
 If you want to save even more money, you can buy older used models in the X-T series, like the Fujifilm X-T4, which still holds up very well despite having a lower-resolution sensor and lacking some of the latest video features.

 See our review